 Scott earned a BA History magna cum laude from Amherst College, a MBA from Stanford Business School, and a MA Human Development & PhD Human & Organizational Systems from Fielding Graduate University.
 His doctoral work focused on the intersection of education, health & social entrepreneurship.
 His dissertation was published in 2013: Transformative Learning for Long-term Behavior Change: Preventing Childhood Obesity and Improving Health through In-school Curriculum-based Nutrition and Exercise Programs.
 It served as a springboard for establishing Healthy Future US.

 Terri Wogan Calderon

 Terri is a member of the HFUS Board of Directors.
-She has led Social Venture Partners Arizona for 12 years as Executive Director, after serving in the Governor’s Office of Children, Youth & Families.
-Terri currently also serves as Vice Chair of the Arizona Grantmakers Forum, and on the boards of the Arizona Educational Foundation, ASU Alliance for the American Dream, and is a member of ASU Women in Philanthropy.
+She led Social Venture Partners Arizona for 12 years as Executive Director, after serving in the Governor’s Office of Children, Youth & Families.
+Terri currently also serves on the board of the Arizona Grantmakers Forum, Arizona Educational Foundation, and ASU Alliance for the American Dream.
+She is a member of ASU Women in Philanthropy.
 She has also worked on the Expect More Arizona Public Engagement Task Force and MCESA Opportunities for Youth Board.

 Laurie is a member of the HFUS Board of Directors.
 She has led Arizona Grantmakers Forum (AGF) since 2015 as President & CEO.
 Prior to AGF, Laurie served as President & CEO and Senior Vice President of Public Affairs for the Arizona Hospital & Healthcare Association (AzHHA).
 Laurie has a bachelor’s degree in political science and a master’s degree from ASU’s Walter Cronkite School of Journalism and Mass Communication.